 Harassment and Inappropriate Conduct

 Moravian College, Moravian Theological Seminary, and the Comenius Center are committed to providing a campus community in which all members are treated with respect and dignity and which is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive.
 Sexual harassment within the community is unlawful, as is harassment based upon race, color, religion, national origin, disability, age, sexual orientation, or membership in any other protected group.
 It is also unlawful to retaliate against a member of the campus community for filing a complaint or for cooperating in an investigation of harassment.

 This policy applies to all members of the community, which for purposes of this policy includes, but is not limited to, employees, students, independent contractors, consultants, leased employees, visitors, and others working on institutional premises or with institutional employees or students.
 The scope of this policy includes, but is not limited to, all settings in which members of the campus community may find themselves in connection with their employment, education, or other institutionally related activities, such as off-site meetings, conferences, social events, etc., including time spent traveling and socializing on the way to and from, and while at, such events.
 It also extends to other interactions between or among members of the campus community to the extent that a community member's right to a campus community free from harassment or other inappropriate conduct is involved.

 The institution will not tolerate harassment of or retaliation against its employees, students, or any other members of the campus community by anyone, including other members of the community.
 Furthermore, the institution will also attempt to protect its community members from harassment by others who may be encountered within the community, such as vendors, customers, and service employees.

 The chief human resource officer or a designee is responsible for overseeing the implementation of this policy in the case of administrators and support staff.
-In the case of faculty, the vice president for academic affairs will provide oversight.
+In the case of faculty, the provost and dean of the faculty will provide oversight.

 Definition of Harassment and Inappropriate Conduct